 CCR launched a partnership with Hinsdale South High School during the 2016-2017 academic year, with the broad goal of helping Hinsdale South respond to the needs of a diverse student body by working to integrate trauma sensitive policies and practices.
 CCR launched this initiative with a baseline assessment of the Hinsdale South staff using the Attitudes Regarding Trauma-Informed Care (ARTIC) tool, followed by a 3-part introductory trauma training series to the entire staff (three 60-minute sessions).

-During the 2017-2018 academic year, our work with Hinsdale South will be focused on:
+During the 2017-2018 academic year, our work with Hinsdale South focused on:

-1. Creation of a trauma-informed care workgroup that will meet regularly to spearhead this work, both during the upcoming school year and going forward.
+1. Creation of a trauma-informed care workgroup that met regularly to spearhead this work.

 2. Ongoing strategic planning and consultation to help integrate trauma-informed practices throughout the whole building, leveraging existing resources, teams, and leaders.

 3. Consultation on how to engage youth and families and integrate their perspectives into the work.

 4. Review of policies including crisis policies, re-entry procedures, and discipline policies to ensure consistency with trauma-informed principles.